An ode to Steed Malbranque, a man so great even Tony Blair loved him

 At the other end, and unfortunately just as memorable, came his comedic own goal against Sevilla in the UEFA Cup.
 It was a night when the La Liga outfit – incidentally, managed by a certain Juande Ramos – were almost certain to go through, though Spurs gave themselves hope as they came from two goals down, only to lose 4-3 on aggregate.

 Christian Poulsen leapt up with the header.
 Malbranque’s response was to flap at it, legs flailing, and before he knew it, the ball was in the back of the net.
 Martin Jol decided he would never be put on the near post at corners again.

 It had taken a little while for the fans to warm to their new £2million signing.
 Perhaps on account of his injuries, his first campaign was underwhelming and it took time for the Belgian-born star to become instrumental.

 Never the bridegroom but always in the wedding party, his display in the classic 6-4 win over Reading was overshadowed by Dimitar Berbatov’s four goals.

 The 2007-08 season started in traumatic fashion with Jol’s underhand sacking in October, yet for Malbranque himself, the campaign brought progress.

-Admittedly, he wasn’t cut from the same cloth as the midfielders Mauricio Pochettino would entertain nowadays, but this was a very different time.
-Expectations are a little higher than they were then, but Moussa Sissoko might learn something from a player who captured the hearts of the Spurs faithful by sheer exertion.
+Admittedly, he wasn’t cut from the same cloth as the midfielders Mauricio Pochettino would entertain, but this was a very different time.
+Expectations are a little higher than they were then, Malbranque captured the hearts of the Spurs faithful by sheer exertion.

 With the end of his time at the Stadium of Light came the end of English football’s love affair with Steed Malbranque.